diiq/blog/_writing/morality-play-iii.markdown

 He smiles, gives a little bow, places the nub against the glass, and leans his bulk against the handle.

-<py>She gives a little gasp, and the glass window shatters.
+She gives a little gasp, and the glass window shatters.

 “You really can’t go out that way!”